Timok Valley: Extent

-In the 21st-century, Timočka Krajina is described as extending from the Kučaj foothills near Knjaževac to the Vratarnica river.
+In the 21st-century, the Timok Valley is described as extending from the Kučaj foothills near Knjaževac to the Vratarnica river.
 In Socialist Serbia, the region included the towns of Negotin (also belonging to Negotinska Krajina), Knjaževac and Zaječar.

 History

 Early Bronze Age pottery of the Kostolac-Kocofeni culture has been found throughout the region.
 During the Roman era, the area was administratively part of the Dacia Ripensis.
 During emperor Justinian's reign there were numerous fortifications in the area.
 Notable Roman sites include Timacum Minus, Trajan's Bridge, Diana Fortress, and others.

 The Bulgarian ruler Ivan Stratsimir (Vidin Principate) and Wallachian Voivode Mircea the Elder controlled the territory of Podunavia (the Timok Valley) until the Ottoman conquest in the 14th century.
 Several settlements in the region received Habsburg monarchy frontier status after the 1718 Treaty of Passarowitz; the area became a frontier towards the Ottoman Empire.

 The area was a battleground between Serbian rebels and the Ottoman Empire during the First Serbian Uprising (1804–1813).

 A peasant uprising took place in 1883, known as the Timok Rebellion, resulting from various economic, political, and social factors.

 Between 1918 and 1922, there were two districts of the Kingdom of Serbs, Croats, and Slovenes in the area – Krajina District, with seat in Negotin, and Timok District with seat in Zaječar.
 In 1922, these two districts were merged into the newly formed Timok Oblast with seat in Zaječar.
 Timok Oblast existed until 1929 when it was included into the newly formed Morava Banovina with seat in Niš.

 During World War II it was an area of operations of the Yugoslav Partisans.

 At present there are two administrative districts encompassing the area: Bor District with seat in Bor; and Zaječar District with seat in Zaječar.